Techniques

 150 deg/hr to 700

-Wait to open till at room temp
+Wait to open until at room temperature.

-Notes * Yes, very slow to 1535.
+Notes: * Yes, very slow to 1535.
 Slow increase is in part needed for keeping the mold intact.
 Also, I think Dan’s recipe was 2 hour hold at 1525.
 I needed more to make a good casting.
 Kilns may vary.
 In my first recent firings the flower cap of the broccoli didn’t form well, which is why I increased the time and temp.

 ** Dan said for these small castings, longer anneal isn’t needed as mold holds the heat.
 I have had no issues with my small veggie castings with short anneal time.
 I think he used no hold at the anneal temp.